lucaskemper/LLM-Fork-lucaskemper/README.md

 ### **Roadmap**:
-- **PDF Generation & Code Execution**: Embedding in the UI for on-demand report creation and real-time code execution. ✅
+- **PDF Generation & Code Execution ✅**: Embedding in the UI for on-demand report creation and real-time code execution.
 - **OpenBB Integration (In Progress)**: Bringing financial analysis tools directly into the chat interface (using AI agents) for deeper investment insights.
 And possibly trading strategies.
 - **Customized Financial Models(In progress)**: Developing local LLMs fine-tuned for financial contexts.
 - **Cost Reduction**: Implementing optimizations to control API expenses.